 Finding an ethical San Diego realtor is important when you’re buying a home.
 Throughout my years in the San Diego real estate industry, I’ve seen the good, the bad, and the ugly.
-This industry is like any other - there are many great people and there are some not-so-great people.
-So when you’re considering hiring a buyer’s agent, it’s important to get a sense of whether or not your realtor will act ethically on your behalf.
+This industry is like any other...
+There are many ethical realtors AND some not-so-great realtors.
+When you’re considering hiring a buyer’s agent, it’s important to get a sense of whether or not your realtor will act ethically on your behalf.

 What are ethics in the real estate industry?
-Essentially, they’re like ethics anywhere else - doing what is right and fair, and treating others the way you would want to be treated.
-Realtors are bound by the REALTOR® Code of Ethics, while exclusive buyers agents are bound by the NAEBA Code of Ethics (although in both cases, not everyone always abides by these codes).
+Essentially, they’re like ethics anywhere else...
+Doing what is right and fair AND treating others the way you'd want to be treated.
+Realtors are bound by the REALTOR® Code of Ethics, while Exclusive Buyer Agents are bound by the NAEBA Code of Ethics (although in both cases, not everyone always abides by these codes).
 At Globella Buyers Realty, I’ve added an additional layer of accountability with my own Globella Code of Ethics.

-- Fiduciary responsibility (i.e. agents should put clients’ best interests first and not pretend to represent a client if there’s a blatant conflict of interest);
+- Fiduciary Responsibility (i.e. agents should put clients’ best interests first and not pretend to represent a client if there’s an obvious conflict of interest);

-- Obedience (i.e. agents must follow all reasonable, lawful instructions in the Buyer-Client transaction and obey all State laws and regulations).
+- Obedience (i.e. agents must follow all reasonable, lawful instructions from their client and obey all State laws and regulations).

-One such topic concerns the way real estate agents choose to handle dual agency situations (where the agent or the company represents both the buyer and the seller on one transaction).
+One such ethical topic concerns the way real estate agents choose to handle dual agency situations (where the agent or the company represents both the buyer and the seller on one transaction).
 Some agents seek out dual agency transactions, because they can make more money in less time (unethical).
-Others try their best to avoid practicing dual agency (as it’s usually not in the best interests of the clients).
+Most realtors I've talked to try their best to avoid practicing dual agency, as it’s usually not in the best interests of the clients.
 This is one of the main reasons that Globella never takes listings (never represents sellers).
-Globella clients never have to worry about dual agency conflicts of interest.
+Globella's clients NEVER have to worry about dual agency conflicts of interest.

 Another ethical topic concerns the way real estate agents get paid.
-When a buyer and seller agree on a real estate transaction and that transaction closes, the real estate agent or exclusive buyers agent typically receives a commission for his or her work.
-If the transaction does not close, agents will not receive this commission.
-Oftentimes, this will mean that the short-term interests of the real estate agent - getting a commission for his or her time and effort - will conflict with the best interests of either the buyer or the seller - getting the best deal possible.
+When a buyer and seller agree on a real estate transaction and that transaction closes, the real estate agent or Exclusive Buyer Agent typically receives a commission.
+If the transaction does not close, buyer's agents usually will not receive this commission.
+Oftentimes, this will mean that the short-term interests of the real estate agent - getting a commission for their time and effort - will conflict with the best interests of either the buyer or the seller - getting the best deal possible.
 An agent may try to keep a transaction moving toward closing in order to get paid even if it’s not the right situation for one of the parties.
 However, in the long run that strategy will backfire because word of unethical behavior gets around!
-If an unethical buyer’s agent or realtor routinely does not work in the best interests of his or her clients, people will take notice and that agent’s business will start to hurt.
+If an unethical buyer’s agent or realtor routinely works against the best interests of their clients, people will take notice and that agent’s business will start to hurt.
 In other words, good ethics are good business!
 Read more about how Buyers' Agents get paid.